tom-bkmn/p2/README.md

  [p2.tombeikman.me](http://p2.tombeikman.me)

 • Project description: The goal of this project is to create a password generator in the style of a XKCD password generator.
 There are few interative elements on the page:
-1. A text box to set the number of words to use in the password.
+---A text box to set the number of words to use in the password.
 Each word in the password is separated by a hypen.
-2. A checkbox to determine if a number should be appended to the password.
+---A checkbox to determine if a number should be appended to the password.
-3. A checkbox to determine if the '@' character should be appended to the password.
+---A checkbox to determine if the '@' character should be appended to the password.

 • Demo information: I will perform a live demo of this project in section.
 Section lead (Alain) will temporarily transfer control of the
  WebEx session to me for the demo.